 The epicentre of gay Manchester is Canal Street.
-One of the oldest, largest and busiest gay bars on the strip today, Via features exposed brickwork, gold rococo mirrors and chandeliers.
+One of the oldest, largest and busiest gay bars on the strip today, Via features exposed brickwork, gold Rococo mirrors and chandeliers.
 Sparkly G-A-Y Manchester, the northern cousin of London’s G-A-Y, appeals to a younger, student crowd with pop hits and cheap drinks deals.

 Finally, try old favourite Cruz 101, it’s the largest dance club in Manchester’s gay village.

 Throughout August, Manchester’s gay village plays host to one of the biggest dates in the gay calendar: Manchester Pride.
-The month-long Pride Fringe celebrates the diversity of LGBT life, including art, culture and sport.
+The month-long Pride Fringe celebrates the diversity of LGBTQ+ life, including art, culture and sport.
 This cumulates in the Big Weekend - a massive Pride Parade.

 Manchester is situated in north-west England, circa 208 miles north of London.
 Trains from London Euston depart for Manchester circa every 20 minutes and take just shy of two-and-a-half hours.
 Manchester Airport is just over 30 minutes from the city centre and is served by flights from destinations including Australia, Europe and North America.